 You should avoid `includes` in Rails

-includes is the recommended way to load associations of your records eagerly.
-In fact, the Rails guide for eager loading only mentions includes.
+includes is the recommended way to load associations of your records eagerly in Rails.
+In fact, the Ruby on Rails guide for eager loading only mentions includes.
 However, there are other ways, and I want to argue that you should avoid includes.

 Here's why: